tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs tracker_version %}

 Information about the event tracker version.
-This field can be used to distinguish front-end events V/S back-end events.
-When `tracker_version LIKE '%rb%'` THEN back-end event i.e. event was tracked using Ruby.
-When `tracker_version LIKE '%js%'` THEN front-end event i.e. event was tracked using Javascript.

 {% enddocs %}